 All of the aforementioned weapons can be found with any of the random modifications, and they can even stack to create increased effects!
 Let’s say I picked up a Well-Done Assault Rifle.
 That weapon gives me 10% Increased Damage.
 But when you craft, you can also add a Crunchy modification, and it increases damage an additional 30%.
 You’ll be tearing things apart so fast, they’ll call you Lisa.

 But that’s not all.
 Each gun has a secondary firing mode and a few permanent upgrades.
-For example, the critter cannon’s secondary plops out a bloated critter that acts as a trampoline for your character.
+For example, the critter cannon’s secondary plops out a bloated critter that acts like a trampoline for your character.
 The flamethrower’s secondary is an incendiary grenade.
 The railgun has a laser sight upgrade, and you can enhance the shotgun’s choke to allow for more, farther-range projectiles.
 Want to know the best part?
 Secondary firing modes and upgrades made to weapons will carry over even if you swap to a new version of that gun.

 These random mods, upgrades, and secondary firing modes mean that players have an endless variety of options to explore.
 Just like other aspects of the game, players can customize their weapons to suit their playstyle.
 Weapons are just one more feature to add depth, strategy, and most importantly, fun for all who choose to Bite The Bullet.